 The MBA programmes have modular and delivery pattern variances.
-These variances include modules at 15 credits and the delivery pattern follows the carousel model, which encompasses a framework of eight 15 credit modules (120 credits) depending on the programme studied (MBA, MBA Marketing and MBA HRM), followed by a final 60 credits, comprised of two 15 credit research modules and one 30 credit dissertation module.
-Any one module will therefore have students enrolled from a number of different cohorts.
-This is in line with the HEP partnership model.
+These variances include modules at 15 credits and the delivery pattern follows the carousel model, which encompasses a framework of eight 15 credit modules (120 credits)

 The online MBA will be presented via a Canvas Virtual Learning Environment (VLE).